state: - noun

 .
 United States of America

-3. the body politic as organized for civil rule and government (distinguished from church).And perhaps more significantly, from the John Uoft dictionary of 1785:
+3. the body politic as organized for civil rule and government (distinguished from church).And perhaps more significantly, from the Samuel Johnson dictionary of 1785:

 8. Civil power, not ecclesiastical